Peter-Bird/Task-Flow/README.md

 ## Responsive Design

-TaskFlow adapts to various screen sizes, ensuring usability on mobile devices and desktops.
+Task-Flow adapts to various screen sizes, ensuring usability on mobile devices and desktops.
 The hamburger menu and task list are optimized for smaller screens.

 ## Future Enhancements